GalacticLiaison/Elf-Destiny/_docs/brainstorm/random.md

 - only unlockable if you have beast tamer
 - add bonus damage to those troops
 - maybe evens add a descriptor  like "Bonded Wolf Riders", change art too?

+elf inquistion tradition
+elf isolation tradition
+- icon elfs looking peering behind/through thick foilage

+have completely separate, kind of secret "Wizard training" track of traits
+- apprenctice mage, grandaster,etc

+soul link rings, cant be removed. when one person dies so does the other but you can tap into the experiences of the other giving stat and other advantages.

+something with liaisons...
+Diplomatic Liaisons (professional spys who seduce foreign politicians)

+dire wolf riders upgrade for wolf riders
+ - could it be paired with eagles?
+ - Beast Tamers Level 2?
+   - granted as reward by God Of THe Hunt? and hes only discoverable if you already have lvl 1?
+   - Not the gods official blessing though?

+Dogmatic Worship: Aeluran Tradition

+"phial of galadirel" item

+"mirror of visions" item

+have scheme to break an entrancement/enchantment

+lifetime wards/apprentice tradition